diegovillatoromx/realtime-food-delivery-insights/README.md

    - `aws s3api create-bucket --bucket airflow-managed-gds --region us-east-1`: Creates a bucket named airflow-managed-gds in the us-east-1 region.
    - `aws s3api create-bucket --bucket food-delivery-data-analysis --region us-east-1`: Creates a bucket named food-delivery-data-analysis in the us-east-1 region.
    **Upload Data:**

-aws s3 cp --recursive ./dags s3://airflow-managed-gds/dags/: Copies all files and directories inside ./dags to the dags folder in the airflow-managed-gds bucket. aws s3 cp --recursive ./data_for_dims s3://food-delivery-data-analysis/dims/: Copies all files and directories inside ./data_for_dims to the dims folder in the food-delivery-data-analysis bucket. aws s3 cp --recursive ./scripts s3://food-delivery-data-analysis/pyspark_script/: Copies all files and directories inside ./scripts to the pyspark_script folder in the food-delivery-data-analysis bucket. aws s3 cp --recursive ./jars s3://food-delivery-data-analysis/redshift-connector-jar/: Copies all files and directories inside ./jars to the redshift-connector-jar folder in the food-delivery-data-analysis bucket.
+   - `aws s3 cp --recursive ./dags s3://airflow-managed-gds/dags/`: Copies all files and directories inside ./dags to the dags folder in the airflow-managed-gds bucket.
+   - `aws s3 cp --recursive ./data_for_dims s3://food-delivery-data-analysis/dims/`: Copies all files and directories inside `./data_for_dims` to the dims folder in the food-delivery-data-analysis bucket.
+   - `aws s3 cp --recursive ./scripts s3://food-delivery-data-analysis/pyspark_script/`: Copies all files and directories inside `./scripts` to the pyspark_script folder in the food-delivery-data-analysis bucket.
+   - `aws s3 cp --recursive ./jars s3://food-delivery-data-analysis/redshift-connector-jar/`: Copies all files and directories inside `./jars` to the redshift-connector-jar folder in the food-delivery-data-analysis bucket.

 ### Data Ingestion with Kinesis